Police Fearsome or Friendly as Enforcement Tactic Toward Most People

 I walk west to Manhattan Avenue, like she said to do.
 I sort of suspend my doubt.
 I check the street signs at every intersection.
 I see an expensive residential tower and go inside to ask in the lobby.
 The concierge thinks it’s west.
 Someone who seems to be trying to distribute sales literature and is asking the concierge for the building manager thinks St. Nicholas is west and pretty far.
 Neither one is sure.
 I thank them and walk west, checking signs.

 I go past Manhattan Avenue by a couple more blocks and still don’t see St. Nicholas.
 Maybe a street shares names or maybe a street changes direction but it’s not likely to be this far from where I last saw it.
 I don’t believe her directions.
 This is as far as I’m going.
 I stop and call the person I’m supposed to deliver to.
 Turns out the address is right but it’s in Brooklyn.
+Still New York City, but I guess the customer made a mistake.
 I call my boss and go to Brooklyn and deliver it, taking ultimately too long in my view but it seems there’s no complaint.

 Leaning Over Backwards to Try to Understand But Likely Still Wrong